-Fern aims to end EU import of illegally produced commodities and encourage the EU to adopt more ecological farming practices.
-EU production of products such as soy.
-Fern works with NGO coalitions, farmers, scientists and EU policy makers to see how legislative tools like the Common Agricultural Policy can reduce imports, and to call for new areas of EU action to help protect forests.
+Fern aims to end EU imports of illegally produced commodities and encourage the EU to adopt more ecological farming practices.
+Fern works with NGO coalitions, farmers, scientists and EU policy makers to see how legislative tools such as the Common Agricultural Policy can reduce imports, and to call for new areas of EU action to help protect forests.

 Norway will be the first to exclude high deforestation risk biofuels

 As it adopted the national budget for 2019, the Norwegian Parliament voted (Resolution 86) to exclude biofuels based on high deforestation risk feedstocks, such as palm oil, as of 1 January 2020 – the first country in the world to...

 Momentum growing for EU regulation on cocoa and deforestation

 Belgium has called for “an ambitious [EU] action plan against deforestation and forest degradation before the end of the current mandate of the European Commission”, as part of a new Belgian initiative on cocoa launched on 5...